ggcity/generative-ai-training/README.md

 This is not different from reviewing a colleague's work, but AI's speed and volume can make this process a little tougher.

+Don't let AI replace your skill in finding and evaluating information.
+You need those skills to evaluate AI's outputs.

 ### The Feedback Loop

 When you find problems: